Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Contingency 10-15% $3,000 - $7,000

 The contingency fund is not optional.
-Once walls are opened, you may discover outdated wiring, water damage, inadequate framing, or plumbing that does not meet current code.
+Once walls are opened, kitchen cabinets and plumbing fixtures often prove to be major budget drivers, alongside outdated wiring that raises electrical safety concerns, water damage, inadequate framing, or plumbing that does not meet current code.
 These issues must be addressed, and they cost money.
 Experienced contractors will tell you that surprises appear in nearly every kitchen renovation.

 Choosing Your Kitchen Layout

 The layout of your kitchen determines how efficiently you can cook, clean, and move through the space.
-The classic "work triangle" concept places your sink, stove, and refrigerator at three points of a triangle, minimizing steps between the most-used stations.
+Before demolition begins, assess your current kitchen and existing kitchen setup to see what works, what doesn't, how traffic flows, and whether appliance efficiency is helping or hurting daily use before choosing a layout.
+The classic "work triangle" concept connects the stove, sink, and refrigerator to optimize workflow.
 While modern kitchen design has evolved beyond strict adherence to the triangle, the principle of efficient workflow remains important.

 Galley Kitchen